SOS-CER/SOS-CER.github.io/_projects/labs/01-lab/01-lab-student.md

 `toString()` should return a string containing the fields as a comma separated line as defined in [[Student Records Data Format]](01-lab-requirements#student-records) and [[Use Case 4: Save Student Directory]](01-lab-requirements#uc5).
 Note that you are not yet implementing the save functionality, just the output format of a single student record.

+The teaching staff tests are utilizing hashed passwords when creating `Student` objects.
+If your `toString()` method is implemented incorrectly, then there may be a problem reading the test output on Jenkins limiting your feedback.
+Test your `Student.toString()` method with the [provided `StudentTest` class](files/StudentTest.java).

 ## Javadoc your Code
 Make sure that you Javadoc the `Student` class, state, and methods.
 For the overridden methods `equals()`, `hashCode()`, and `toString()`, remove the green comments and Javadoc them to describe how the methods work in `Student`.
 Do NOT delete the `@Override` annotation.